 - Consume plenty of calcium and vitamin D in your diet

-- Participate in weight-bearing exercises
+- Participate in weight-bearing exercises and other physical activity

 - Quit smoking